If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-For piercing earlobes, a single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
+A single-use, sterilized piercing gun is typically used to insert an earring into the earlobe.
 For other parts of the body, a hollow needle is used to pierce a hole in the skin.
-The person performing the piercing then inserts a piece of jewelry into the hole.
+The person doing the piercing will insert a piece of jewelry into the hole.

-You should also not have a piercing performed with a piercing gun on any other part of your body except your ear.
+Also, don’t have a piercing performed with a piercing gun on any part of your body except your ear.
 Doing so can crush the skin and cause more injury than a piercing performed with a hollow needle.

 What increases my risk of problems from body piercing?

 Many things can affect your body’s immune system and your ability to fight infection.
 Be sure to tell the person piercing you if you have diabetes, heart problems, a weakened immune system or any other medical conditions.
 If you take steroids or blood thinners, contact your healthcare provider before you get a piercing.

 How can I prevent an infection?

 Make sure you take care of your piercing.
 The person performing your piercing will probably recommend cleaning the area with warm water and soap twice a day, as well as using a liquid medicated cleanser and gently moving the piercing around.
 For a tongue or lip piercing, you will need to use an antibacterial mouth rinse after meals to prevent infection.

 It is very important to contact your healthcare provider if you think you might have an infection.
 Delaying treatment can result in a more serious infection.
 Be sure to leave your jewelry in unless your healthcare provider tells you to take it out.
 Leaving the jewelry in can ensure proper drainage and prevent an abscess (a collection of pus) from forming.
 In many cases, the infection can be treated without losing the piercing.